Out of the Blue (Yale University): History

 In 1986, a group of eight students determined to create a new brand of Yale a cappella founded a vocal jazz group called "Untapped Potential."
-In 1988, the group changed its name to Out of the Blue and joined Yale's Singing Group Council, the organization responsible for facilitating relationships between Yale's 15 undergraduate a cappella groups and the College as a whole.
+In 1988, the group changed its name to Out of the Blue and joined Yale's Singing Group Council, the organization responsible for facilitating relationships between Yale's 15 undergraduate a cappella groups and the college as a whole.

-Today, Out of the Blue comprises around 21 students who arrange and sing songs from an eclectic repertoire of current and classic pop, rock, folk, R&B, jazz, and techno.
+Today, Out of the Blue comprises around 21 students who arrange and sing songs from a list of classic pop, rock, folk, R&B, jazz, and techno.
 Most members join the group as first-years and leave the group at the beginning of their senior year, after a traditional Family Weekend concert featuring the group's newest members.
-Out of the Blue has a large and enthusiastic community of alumni that often attends the current group's concerts whether they take place at Yale or in various international destinations.
-The group sings their non-traditional closing song, Steve Winwood's "Higher Love," at almost every concert.
+Out of the Blue has a large community of alumni that often attend the current group's concerts..
+The group sings their closing song, Steve Winwood's "Higher Love," at almost every concert.
 The group also invites alumni in the audience to sing their traditional closing song, "The Irish Blessing," any time they attend a concert.